GorillaStack/meteor-iron-router-gtm/README.md

 Similar to `reywood:iron-router-ga`, this package allows you to provide your GTM ID via `Meteor.settings` and fires virtual pageviews by sending messages to google tag manager's `dataLayer` from iron router's `onRun` hook for each route you have configured for tracking!

+When dealing with a single page application, often you do not want a script available on all pages.
+This can be challenging, as navigating to new pages does not trigger a refresh of the dom and such, we cannot trigger google tag manager, to add/remove the tag for the current route.
+We have added a `gtmBulldozer` to the window, such that when adding a custom script via google tag manager, you can declare to this package to wipe any scripts or variables from the dom/window.

 ### Installation

 #### 1. Provide your google tag manager id